May 29, 2026

 Licensed counselors typically hold a master's or doctoral level education in counseling, psychology, or social work, along with supervised clinical practice of 2,000 or more hours, and state or national licensure.
 These requirements ensure counselors can safely address mental health issues and provide evidence-based treatment.

-Professional counseling typically follows a recognisable pattern.
+Professional counseling typically follows a recognizable pattern.
 Assessment involves understanding the client's history, symptoms, and current functioning.
 Goal setting establishes what emotional health improvements the client seeks.
 Treatment applies evidence-based methods like cognitive-behavioral therapy (CBT) or psychodynamic approaches.
 Sessions are usually weekly and may continue for months to years depending on needs.

 Counselors work within strict ethical codes that include strong confidentiality rules, formal record-keeping, and clear crisis-support protocols.